 Core modules introduce the geographical perspectives on cultural and environmental problems, and different approaches to their causes and solutions.

 In Year 1 you will take introductory modules which prepare you for more specialised study.
-The four modules are: Introduction to Human Geography, Geography of the Oxford Region, Introduction to Environmental Geography, and Concepts in Geography.
-You will also be recommended to take a selection of specialist modules, including Introduction to Prehistoric Archaeology and Environmental Sustainability.
-These courses all involve both individual and group work, and The Geography of the Oxford Region involves fieldwork.
+The modules are: Introduction to Human Geography, Geography of the Oxford Region, Introduction to Physical Geography.
+Single honours students will also take Concepts in Geography and Investigating Geography.
+You will also be recommended to take a selection of specialist modules, including Sustainability and Development, and Deep History.
+These courses all involve both individual and group work, and The Geography of the Oxford Region and Investigating Geography involve fieldwork.

 In Year 2 the compulsory Geographical Enquiry and Field Research double module emphasise the importance of fieldwork as part of your research methods training.
 You will undertake fieldwork as part of a residential course that gives you the opportunity to design and carry out your own research.